Skip to Content

 Pete Alonso golfed an early three-run homer and the Mets hammered an ineffective Jack Flaherty, extending the National League Championship Series with a 12-6 victory over the Los Angeles Dodgers in Game 5 on Friday.

-After getting blown out in three of the first four games, including the past two nights at home, the wild-card Mets saved their thrilling season for the second time in these playoffs — both with the help of a three-run shot by Alonso.
+Blown out in three of the first four games, including the past two nights at home, the wild-card Mets turned the tables and saved their thrilling season for the second time in these playoffs — both with the help of a three-run shot by Alonso.
 They trimmed their series deficit to 3-2 and sent the best-of-seven NLCS back to Los Angeles for Game 6 on Sunday.

 “After yesterday’s game, we just had a collective conversation where it was like, hey, this is it,” Alonso said.
 “This is who we are.
 This is the situation we’re in and let’s keep continuing to lay it all out there.”